matthewryalt/znuny-docs/README.md

 # Welcome to Encyclopædia (Znuny Docs)

-This site helps you remeber how the fuck things work :)
+This site helps you remember how the fuck things work :)

 #Welcome to the Squirrels Encyclopædia